 Advancements in IT infrastructure and growing usage of car sharing services by millennials are anticipated to drive the adoption of on-demand transportation services in Europe.
 Asia Pacific is estimated to witness considerable growth over the forecast period, owing to increased traffic and fuel prices.
 Government initiatives, such as the Smart Mobility 2030 plan of the Land Transport Authority of Singapore, are also likely to bolster the market growth.

 Among different on-demand transportation services, car rental was anticipated to be the largest segment in terms of market share in 2017.
-However, demand for other services such as e-hailing and car sharing are anticipated to witness substantial rise over the forecast period.
+However, demand for other services such as e-hailing and car sharing are anticipated to witness a substantial rise over the forecast period.
 Market participants are engaging in different business expansion strategies such as product launches and partnerships to gain market share.
-For instance in September 2018, BMW and Daimler announced their collaboration for starting combined car sharing service in Germany.
+For instance, in September 2018, BMW and Daimler announced their collaboration for starting combined car sharing service in Germany.

-The trend of micro mobility sharing such as two-wheeler, e-bike, and e-scooter sharing is growing rapidly in developing countries such as China and India.
+The trend of micro-mobility sharing such as two-wheeler, e-bike, and e-scooter sharing is growing rapidly in developing countries such as China and India.
 Several new companies are entering the on-demand transportation market by providing smartphone-based car booking services.
 However, global players such as BMW Group, Daimler AG, Uber Technologies, and OLA dominate the market.

 The ban on DIDI Chuxing by the Chinese government in September 2018 for alleged passenger murders has increased concerns among customers over ride sharing.
 Similar cases have been filed on Uber drivers for misbehaving and mistreating users in the past.
-Moreover, issues regarding poor connectivity and high costs of developing infrastructure may further hamper growth of the market.
-Therefore, the service providers are focusing on developing car-sharing applications, which do not require internet connectivity for accessing them.
+Moreover, issues regarding poor connectivity and high costs of developing infrastructure may further hamper the growth of the market.
+Therefore, service providers are focusing on developing car-sharing applications, which do not require internet connectivity for accessing them.